meilisearch/documentation/references/ranking_rules.md

 _Child route of the [settings route](/references/settings.md)._

-Ranking rules are predefined rules applied to the search results in order to improve their relevance.
-They are customizable so the results meet your user's needs as close as possible.
+Ranking rules are built-in rules that **ensure relevancy in search results**.
 Ranking rules are applied in a default order which can be changed in the settings.
+You can add or remove rules and change their order of importance.

 Ranking rules can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.